d8ahazard/sd_dreambooth_extension/README.md

 *Pad Tokens* - Pads the text tokens to a longer length for some reason.

+*Max Token Length* - raise the tokenizer's default limit above 75.
+Requires Pad Tokens for > 75.

 *Apply Horizontal Flip* - "Apply horizontal flip augmentation".
 Flips images horizontally at random, which can potentially offer better editability?

+*Use EMA for finetuning* - Use exponential moving average weight to reduce overfitting during the last iterations.

 ### Continuing Training